DevOpsBootcamp/website/source/databases.rst

         - When *not* to use Databases.
         - Database Concepts.
         - SQL Syntax.
-        - Ways to use a Datbase.
+        - Ways to use a Database.

 Databases